felipap/chrome-script-injection/README.md

 # sub-script-test-extension

+## Installing

+Simply download a zip of the entire repo and use the Chrome Load Unpacked feature to load the extension from the extracted folder.

+## Comment on manifest v3

 This extension uses Manifest V2, which will be sunset in a couple of years.
 Using the latest manifest version (ie. 3) would have been ideal, but unfortunately this no longer allows remote loading of Javascript code (in any